Marsnaut/udacity-final-project-neighborhood-map/README.md

 ## API Keys:
 * In components, `Map.js` and `List.js` are entry points for the API keys.
 You do not need a Google Maps will send an error but default to an developer view (With watermarks) but you will require one for Foursquare
 * If you have your own API key, you can go to create an `.env` file to store your keys as an environment variable.
-If you have issues, both `Map.js` and `List.js` have additional string fields where you can input it manually
+If you have issues, both `Map.js` and `List.js` have additional string fields where you can input them manually

 ## Notes: